jervisfm/resqlite/README.md

     - Want to fix though burning CPU on follower loop: Fixed
     - Need to look a go routine leak.
 We die when running with -race detector: FIXED

+* Databases
+    - File paths do not seem to be created properly.